Steel Dynamics Inc. (STLD) and the Battle of Fundamentals vs. Technicals

 STLD’s Market Performance

-STLD stocks went down by -10.53% for the week, with a monthly drop of -15.62% and a quarterly performance of -2.51%, while its annual performance rate touched 97.99%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 3.27% for Steel Dynamics Inc..
-The simple moving average for the period of the last 20 days is -11.64% for STLD stocks with a simple moving average of 9.24% for the last 200 days.
+STLD stocks went up by 2.34% for the week, with a monthly drop of -15.22% and a quarterly performance of -0.08%, while its annual performance rate touched 107.78%.
+The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 3.60% for Steel Dynamics Inc..
+The simple moving average for the period of the last 20 days is -5.93% for STLD stocks with a simple moving average of 10.68% for the last 200 days.

 Analysts’ Opinion of STLD